BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

-Ben Shelton and Brandon Nakashima are set to meet at the ATP Australian Open on January 14, 2025 in a hard-court singles match.
+Ben Shelton and Brandon Nakashima are set to meet at the Australian Open on January 14, 2025 in a hard-court singles match.
 Shelton enters with a 27–15 record on hard courts in 2025, while Nakashima has posted a 21–19 mark on hard courts this season.
-Based on Elo ratings, this projects as a tight matchup with neither player holding more than a slight statistical edge.
+Elo ratings point to a clear statistical advantage for Shelton entering this matchup.
 In their head-to-head history, Shelton leads 5–0 over Nakashima, including a win in their most recent meeting.